Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 Common paths:

-- Sell as-is with a strategy that attracts the right buyer pool
+- Sell as-is with pricing and marketing built for the right buyer pool

 4) Tenant issues / property is occupied